wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 What if I need to upgrade or downgrade a setting?
 -------------------------------------------------

 You can upgrade or downgrade a setting by contacting the Wazuh team through the **Help** section of your Wazuh Cloud Console.
-See also "Adjusting environment settings".
+See also :ref:`Adjusting environment settings <cloud_settings_adjust>`.

 What happens if active agents setting is reached?
 -------------------------------------------------